 Business leaders and consumers have adapted after the initial shock of the widespread lockdown that followed the outbreak of the COVID-19 pandemic.
 Demand patterns have started to normalize, supply chains are largely stable, and shelter-in-place orders are being lifted and replaced by physical distancing across the United States.

 Although many consumer-packaged-goods (CPG) leaders have come to terms with the crisis, they are still challenged to know what comes next.
 Seventy-nine percent of the executives responding to a survey believed that the COVID-19 crisis would have a lasting impact on their customers’ needs in the next five years.
 But fewer than 30 percent of all executives felt that their companies were well equipped to address such changes.
-Even fewer—only 10 percent of all executives—believed that they were well equipped to pursue net new growth
+Even fewer—only 10 percent of all executives—believed that they were well equipped to pursue net new growth1 and M&A.

 The foundation for profitable growth